ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/hackMeIfYouCan.md

 ## Overview of this section

-In this section you will demonstrate the protection offered by the Secure Execution-enabled HPVS 2.1.3 guest in contrast to the ease in which a malicious insider can eavesdrop on a regular KVM guest.
+In this section you will demonstrate the protection offered by the Secure Execution-enabled HPVS 2.1.3 guest in contrast to the ease in which a malicious insider can eavesdrop on a standard KVM guest.

 ## Log out of your Ubuntu KVM guest